Holgermueller/HolgerMueller-TechWriter/convert-csv-to-json/csvToJson.md

 async function convertCSVToJSON(){}
 ```

 Now that we have our function declared, we need to grab the data stored in the CSV file.
 (Heads up, this tutorial uses a local CSV file).
-To do this, use JavaScript’s built-in fetch API to grab the data from the path to the CSV file.
+To do this, use JavaScript’s built-in fetch method to grab the data from the path to the CSV file.

 ```
 await fetch('./csvFile.csv')